 Ask yourself - If I was completely sober, would I send this?

-The problem being, of course, if you were completely sober, you wouldn't have this situation at all.
-And after a few drinks, you stop asking yourself the really good questions.
+The problem is if you were completely sober, you wouldn't be in this situation at all.
+And after a few drinks, you stop asking yourself the really necessary questions.

-But before you make that decision - BEFORE you pop open that Zinfandel - turn off your phone.
+But before you make that decision - BEFORE you sip that Zinfandel - turn off your phone.

-- You've never talked or been in person with this guy...
+- You've never talked or been on a date with this guy...